Competition #13 is now online!

 Ease of Handling

-The speed round uses the same course as the Ease of Handling with adjustments to the requirements (such as removal of some obstacles or requirements for halting at obstacles).
-We will put details of the Speed requirements for each competition on the website and in your registration email.
+The speed round may be part of some virtual competitions.
+It uses the same course as the Ease of Handling with adjustments to the requirements (such as removal of some obstacles or requirements for halting at obstacles).
 The rounds are timed with penalty time points for incomplete or missed steps.

 Classes